IIIF/api/metadata_api/metadata_1.1.md

 The following are not within scope:

   * The discovery or selection of interesting digitized objects is not directly supported.
-  * Search within the object is not supported by the XXX API; however this will be covered by a further related specification.
+  * Search within the object is not supported by the Presentation API; however this will be covered by a further related specification.

 Note that in the following descriptions, "[physical] object" is used to refer to the physical object that has been digitized, and "resources" refer to the digital resources that are the result of that digitization process.